Internship, Volunteer and Work Experience

-The National Portrait Gallery appoints Interns in its Curatorial department to provide collections related assistance.
-These posts involve working directly with specific curators and are aimed at Post Graduate students with a demonstrable interest in the chosen period or area of research.
+The National Portrait Gallery occasionally appoints Interns in its Curatorial department to provide collections related assistance.
+These posts involve working directly with specific curators and are aimed at Post Graduate students with an academic background or otherwise proven interest in the chosen period or area of research.

 Internships provide valuable experience in a national collection and some training using the Heinz Archive and Library will be provided.
-Additionally there will be the opportunity to attend a Gallery induction day to learn more about the range of the Gallery's work and other relevant curatorial training sessions.
+Additionally there will be the opportunity to attend a Gallery induction day to learn more about the range of the Gallery's work and participate in the Department’s monthly curatorial training sessions.
 The posts are normally for a six-month period working one-day per week.

 Collaborative Doctoral Partnerships